nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/jaxrs_bean_validation_handler.rst

 Execute validation for Form (Bean) received by resource (action)
 ----------------------------------------------------------------------------------------------------
-To validate the Form (Bean) received by the resource (action) method, configure :java:extdoc:`Valid <javax.validation.Valid>` annotation for that method.
+To validate the Form (Bean) received by the resource (action) method, configure :java:extdoc:`Valid <jakarta.validation.Valid>` annotation for that method.

 An example is shown below.